Insights & Resources

 Archive old spreadsheets, complete with version control and descriptive file names, once your data is validated.
 D6 Enter into a migration log who has migrated what files, when they did so, and any transformations that they undertook.
 This means there is a transparent data lineage that can both be reviewed internally or audited externally.

-After the transition, track: time to close month-end, number of adjustments made, and user adoption rates.
+After the transition, track: Time to close month-end, number of adjustments made, and user adoption rates.
 Search for ways to automate repeat imports, recurring bank feeds or regular journal entries.
 Plan regular reviews of data quality and mapping rules to capture new data sources or business changes accurately.

 -Always back everything up before you begin and maintain immutable copies of original spreadsheets.